RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section describes members who have been abused.

-- It's important to obey members even if it makes you feel very uncomfortable, because a member might be suffering from anxiety.#NObeying members is not part of a listener's role.
+- It's important to obey members even if it makes you feel very uncomfortable, because a member might be suffering from anxiety.# Obeying members is not part of a listener's role.
 If you feel very uncomfortable, transfer the chat to another listener.
-- 7 Cups very strongly encourages you to care for yourself as a priority at all times.#YSelf care is more important than any individual member.
+- 7 Cups very strongly encourages you to care for yourself as a priority at all times.#Self care is more important than any individual member.
 Other listeners can support the member.
-- When a member becomes unresponsive, it might be because the censor is blocking their messages.#YThe censor blocks some messages.
+- When a member becomes unresponsive, it might be because the censor is blocking their messages.#The censor blocks some messages.
-- Members have a right to know everything about their listener, because for some members it's an essential part of emotional support.#NDecide in advance what you're willing to disclose.
+- Members have a right to know everything about their listener, because for some members it's an essential part of emotional support.# Decide in advance what you're willing to disclose.
-- Listeners must limit the personal information they provide to members.#YNever provide information that could identify you or allow you to be contacted outside 7 Cups.
+- Listeners must limit the personal information they provide to members.# ever provide information that could identify you or allow you to be contacted outside 7 Cups.
-- Listeners must accurately communicate their own feelings to members.#NListeners must reflect members' feelings, not their own.
+- Listeners must accurately communicate their own feelings to members.# Listeners must reflect members' feelings, not their own.
-- Listeners must avoid causing members any anxiety.#NSome members have anxiety because of a mental disorder, and anything listners do might cause them anxiety.
+- Listeners must avoid causing members any anxiety.# Some members have anxiety because of a mental disorder, and anything listners do might cause them anxiety.
-- Listeners must avoid trying to provide therapy for members.#YTherapy is not what listeners do.
+- Listeners must avoid trying to provide therapy for members.#Therapy is not what listeners do.
-- Performing tasks for members is an essential part of a listener's role at 7 Cups, because it helps to relieve anxiety.#NListeners are not required to perform tasks for members.
+- Performing tasks for members is an essential part of a listener's role at 7 Cups, because it helps to relieve anxiety.# Listeners are not required to perform tasks for members.
-- A member who shares information with a listener will often feel uncertain about how the listener will respond.#YMembers do often feel uncertain about listeners.
+- A member who shares information with a listener will often feel uncertain about how the listener will respond.#Members do often feel uncertain about listeners.
-- Members should be able to control listeners, because controlling other people can be an effective coping mechanism.#NBeing controlled is not part of a listener's role, and it's not an effective coping mechanism for members.
+- Members should be able to control listeners, because controlling other people can be an effective coping mechanism.# Being controlled is not part of a listener's role, and it's not an effective coping mechanism for members.
-- Some members try to control listeners by asking them to perform tasks.#YControlling other people can be a symptom of an anxiety disorder.
+- Some members try to control listeners by asking them to perform tasks.#Controlling other people can be a symptom of an anxiety disorder.
-- Listeners must learn to diagnose anxiety, because anxious members can appear hostile.#NListeners do not diagnose.
+- Listeners must learn to diagnose anxiety, because anxious members can appear hostile.# Listeners do not diagnose.
 {:.quiz}